AdityaCoppisetti/robotic-arm/journal.md

-the servo motor will start from origin point and since its a servo motor i wont have to use a calibration method involving a limit switch
+the servo motor will start from origin point and since its a servo motor i wont have to use a calibration method involving a limit switch and in the image above look that is how the servo motor works , it spins a spur gear which spins 2 more spur gears that are attached to claw 1 and claw 2 and they move and close.